focusreactive/sanity-plugin-inline-svg-input/README.md

 ### Within arrays

-Sanity provides a convenient way to preview arrays out of the box, but it only allows the use of the `image` type in `media`.\
+Sanity offers a convenient way to preview arrays out of the box, but it only allows the use of the `image` type in `media`.
-We provide a ready-to-use preview component that mimics the default array preview.
+To provide same functionality for SVGs, we provide a ready-to-use preview component that mimics the default array preview.

 ![preview](https://raw.githubusercontent.com/focusreactive/sanity-plugin-inline-svg-input/main/docs/preview-list.jpg)